 After you have your pen charged, just screw the cartridge in and you are ready to vape.
 The harder you inhale, the bigger of a hit you will get.
 After 8 seconds the pen will shut off automatically leaving you with the perfect sized puff.

-The O.Pen Vape also has a stylus on the end of it so you can use it on your iPad while you smoke and watch your YouTube videos.
+The O.Pen Vape also has a stylus on the end of it so you can use it on your iPad while you vaporize and watch your YouTube videos.